 During their early spring spawning run, this prehistoric fish can be caught by snagging with a stout surf rod, heavy test line, and a large barbless treble hook.
 Anglers are required to obtain a free paddlefish permit before fishing for paddlefish in Oklahoma.
-The permit can be obtained by going to the online license system and select the purchase a new license or the "Get a Paddlefish Permit" options.
+The permit can be obtained by going to the online license system and select the purchase a new license or the "Get a Paddlefish Permit" option.
 Paddlefish not immediately released are considered kept and must be tagged immediately with the angler's paddlefish permit number.
-Additionally, the date and time of harvest must be recorded on the paddlefish permit.

 If you catch a banded paddlefish: You can keep the band if you harvest the fish.
-Please report the band when you e-check your harvest at wildlifedepartment.com.
-Please do not remove bands from released fish, but you can report the catch and release of banded paddlefish at http://www.paddlefishbands.com.
+Please report the band when you e-check your harvest.
+Please do not remove bands from released fish, but you can report the catch and release of banded paddlefish here.
 Thanks for supporting our paddlefish conservation efforts.